-In this passage, Paul says that the Holy Spirit searches (same word as in Rom.
+Paul says that the Holy Spirit searches (same word as in Rom.
 8:27) and knows the depths of God and then opens up our hearts to understand His Word.
 In Rom.8.27, the Spirit searches the depths of our hearts, and intercedes for us to take our groanings to God.

-So this is a mind-boggling thought: the same Holy Spirit who reveals God's thoughts to us through His Word, reveals our thoughts to God through our prayers!
+Let me put this together, it's mind-boggling: the same Holy Spirit who reveals God's thoughts to us through His Word, reveals our thoughts to God through our prayers!
 Amazing!
 Do you see how the Holy Spirit works from both directions to bring us together with God?
 And what comes next is incredible-